nichlas0010/SoftwareEngineeringCoursework/core/assets/readme.md

 The board.png file isn't used to determine where tiles are, so if you aren't careful you might cause a mis-match between the tiles and the graphical representation.

+As a rule of thumb, each tile in-game should correspond to 32x32 pixels in the image.
+So a 4x4 board would be 128x128

 ## I want to mod, what do I do?

 Depends on what you want to modify.
 If you want to modify the characters/weapons